danuabd/wp-tawk-to-integrator/README.txt

 == Planned Updates for the Future ==

-The **WP Tawk.to Integrator** plugin is continuously evolving with exciting new features planned to enhance its capabilities:
+The **Easy Tawk.to Integrator** plugin is continuously evolving with exciting new features planned to enhance its capabilities:

 * **Advanced Visitor Information:** Future updates will enable passing custom attributes about logged-in WordPress users directly to Tawk.to, allowing for more personalized and informed chat interactions.
 * **Enhanced Tagging Features:**